ansible/ansible/docs/docsite/rst/guide_docker.rst

         The maximum amount of time in seconds to wait on a response from the API.

     DOCKER_CERT_PATH
-        Path to the directory containing the client certificate, client key and CA certificate.
+        Path to the directory containing the client certificate, client key, and CA certificate.

     DOCKER_SSL_VERSION
         Provide a valid SSL version number.